mlcommons/algorithmic-efficiency/README.md

 ---

-> [MLCommons Algorithmic Efficiency](https://mlcommons.org/en/groups/research-algorithms/) is a benchmark and competition measuring neural network training speedups due to algorithmic improvements in both training algorithms and models.
+[MLCommons Algorithmic Efficiency](https://mlcommons.org/en/groups/research-algorithms/) is a benchmark and competition measuring neural network training speedups due to algorithmic improvements in both training algorithms and models.
 This repository holds the [competition rules](RULES.md) and the benchmark code to run it.
+For a detailed description of the benchmark design, see our [paper](https://arxiv.org/abs/2306.07179).

 ## Installation